WaveHack/GaldulesFate/README.md

 The programming may be really bad.
 I've tried my best as a high school student who is entirely self-taught.
 I've run out of time to work on it, as the school year is starting soon and I will have lots of AP classes and extracirriculars to worry about.

 I would be really glad for anybody who helps out with anything in the game.
-I've worked on it for over a month and I really don't want it to die.
+I've worked on it for over a month (I added git later) and I really don't want it to die.

 ## What should be done on the Game